Medicare Compensation Recovery 011-15000000

 MCRS will show one of the following statuses for each system issued letter (correspondence):

-- requested - has gone to print (next business day) - it can only be previewed before being submitted
+- requested - has gone to print (next business day) - it cannot be previewed while at this status

 - consolidated - multiple letters of the same type and to the same recipient were triggered within a claim on the same day - only the latest will be sent, and all others will be marked as consolidated